raygarcia/scalablurry/readme.md

 * An output file to write the results to

 #### sbt 'run "-i [5 5; 1 1; 0 0] --inFile examples/scalablurry/tipperInput -o output  examples/scalablurry/tipper.fcl"'

+*Please take note of the above example- there are double quotes around the arguments passed to scalablurry an single quotes around the whole string passed to sbt.

 <a name="fcl"></a>